Li-Yorke chaos on fuzzy dynamical systems: Introduction

-In this paper, following \cite{Lopez2025_arXiv_topological-I,Lopez2025_arXiv_topological-II}, a {\em dynamical system} will mean a pair $(X,f)$ where $f:X\longrightarrow X$ is a continuous map acting on a metric space $(X,d)$.
-Our main interest lies in understanding the interplay between the Li-Yorke chaotic-type properties exhibited by $(X,f)$ and those presented by its induced extensions, namely $(\Kc(X),\com{f})$ and $(\Fc(X),\fuz{f})$.
+As we were advancing in the previous paragraph, our main interest in this paper lies in trying to understand the interplay between the Li-Yorke chaotic-type properties exhibited by $(X,f)$ and those presented by its induced extensions, namely $(\Kc(X),\com{f})$ and $(\Fc(X),\fuz{f})$.
 Here, $\com{f}$ denotes the usual {\em hyperextension} of $f$, acting on the hyperspace $\Kc(X)$ of non-empty compact subsets of $X$, while $\fuz{f}$ stands for the so-called {\em Zadeh extension} (or {\em fuzzification}) of $f$, acting on the space $\Fc(X)$ of normal fuzzy sets of $X$.
 Given a metric space $(X,d)$ we will endow the hyperspace $\Kc(X)$ with the usual {\em Hausdorff metric}~$d_H$, while~$\Fc(X)$ will be equipped with four distinguished metrics: the {\em supremum metric}~$d_{\infty}$, the {\em Skorokhod metric}~$d_{0}$, the {\em sendograph metric}~$d_{S}$ and the {\em endograph metric}~$d_{E}$.
 For each $\rho \in \{ d_{\infty}, d_{0}, d_{S}, d_{E} \}$ we will denote the corresponding metric space $(\Fc(X),\rho)$ by $\Fc_{\infty}(X)$, $\Fc_{0}(X)$, $\Fc_{S}(X)$ and $\Fc_{E}(X)$, respectively.
-Using this fuzzy framework, the second author of this paper proved that:\ In this case one also says that $(x,y)$ is a {\em Li-Yorke $\eps$-pair} ({\em LY $\eps$-pair} for short).
+Using this fuzzy framework, the second author of this paper proved in his recent works \cite{Lopez2026_IJFS_topological-I,Lopez2026_JIA_topological-II} that: \begin{enumerate}[--] \item If $\Pc$ denotes any of the dynamical notions of {\em topological $\Ac$-transitivity}, {\em topological $(\ell,\Ac)$-recurrence}, {\em Devaney chaos} or the {\em specification property}, then \textbf{all} the dynamical systems $(\Kc(X),\com{f})$, $(\Fc_{\infty}(X),\fuz{f})$, $(\Fc_{0}(X),\fuz{f})$, $(\Fc_{S}(X),\fuz{f})$, and $(\Fc_{E}(X),\fuz{f})$ exhibit $\Pc$ whenever \textbf{any} of them does (see \cite{Lopez2026_IJFS_topological-I}).